adviksinghania/init1-calculator/README.md

 # INIT1-Calculator
 **MLH INIT 2022 Day 1 Challenge**
-A gui calculator made using Python3 and Tkinter.
+A GUI calculator made using Python3 and Tkinter.